mthimkulu23/Focus-Alertness-System/README.md

 The system will start analyzing your facial features in real-time.
 Alerts for drowsiness, distraction, or yawning will be displayed [describe how alerts are shown, e.g., on-screen, audible, etc.].

-# 🤝 Contributing
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request

 # 📞 Contact
 Thabang Mthimkulu - [thabang23mthimkulu@gmail.com]